MicrosoftDocs/Contribute/Contribute/content/docs-authoring/metadata-explorer.md

 ## Summary

 The Metadata explorer appears automatically in the Explorer sidebar of Visual Studio Code when you open a Learn Markdown file.
-It has two main sections: [required metadata](../metadata.md#required-metadata) and [optional metadata](../metadata.md#optional-metadata).

 :::image type="content" source="media/metadata-explorer.PNG" alt-text="Metadata explorer in Visual Studio Code":::